Interacting Quantum Observables: Categorical Algebra and Diagrammatics: Non-determinism, mixed states, and classical data flow

 The picture might seem somewhat complicated; the reason for this is that in order to display the quantum-classical distinction graphically, all the quantum operations are doubled.
-If we hide one of the two copies it becomes much clearer what is going on:
+If we hide one of the copies it becomes much clearer what is going on: \bc \inlinegraphic{18.0em}{TeleportationHide}. \ec

-We show that the measurement and corrections in this picture are indeed the ones we claim them to be.
-Post-selecting the Bell-basis measurement we obtain:
+We demonstrate that the measurement and corrections in this picture are indeed the ones we claim them to be.
+By `selecting' the control operation, that is, by inserting a classical point at the input, we obtain the Pauli corrections: